ibmalo95/Neighborhood-Map/README.md

   To run locally, clone the repository and then open index.html in the browser.

 Possible upgrades:
-  1. A more accurate image display
+  1. A more accurate image display(Consider using instagram; heard their api has better documentation);
   2. Use of a different API that has more information on hiking

 Bugs: